michaelvanstraten/Excel-Converter-Plugin/readme.md

 # Excel converter plugin
 ### Block Plugin for WordPress
-This WordPress plugin adds a Excel Converter Block to the Gutenberg editor.
+This WordPress plugin adds an Excel Converter Block to the Gutenberg editor.
 The Block enables the drag and drop conversion from XLS / XLSX files to an HTML table.

 <section>
   <img src="images/View-1.png" height="250"/>